locke-li/transient.urp/README.md

 [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License)

 *\*1 Implemented through blit with blending.
 Due to 1. gamma blending 2. premultipled alpha, a ~2.5% error is accumulated when rendering in Gamma space, in Linear space, the error is much smaller.*<br/>
-*\*2 When shadow is set to no cascade, a gap is visible between baked shadow & realtime shadow, along the x&y axis.
+*\*2 When shadow is set to no cascade, a gap is visible between baked shadow & realtime shadow, along x-axis & y-axis.
 Due to the way shadow space matrix is calculated.*<br/>
 *\*3 Shadow cascade not implemented.
 Causes artefact when cascade mode is selected*<br/>